kingwinkie/samsung-photo-frame-ctrl/README.md

 * show-image.py
   * Resize and center the image specified as the program argument and call frame_ctrl to show the image
+  * Can show text over the image

 * slideshow.py
   * In mode IMG_SOURCE = 1 (FOLDER) shows images from folder defined in IMG_SOURCE_PATH in random order
   * In mode IMG_SOURCE = 2 (URL) downloads images from URL defined in IMG_SOURCE_PATH

+* txt2img.py
+  * Converts text to image.
+Output can be piped to show-image.py

 Supported photo frames